NingNing-C/Covid-predict/README.md

 ## Usage
 Here, we provide an example of model inference and variants synthetic using the circulating variants `data/pVNT_seq.csv`.
 You will find the results in `result` directory after running the below commands.

+The training of the entire model takes around three days.
+The inference can be completed in less than one minute.
+For the synthetic process, we used a toolkit OpenAttack to visualize the process.
+It was designed for the natural language and we extended it to protein language, the original repository could be find here: https://github.com/thunlp/OpenAttack/tree/bfedfa74f37c69db6d7092d9cc61822ee324919d.
+It takes approximately one minute to synthesize one variant.

 To train the model in 5-folds cross-validation, change $fold to 0-4 :
 ```
     bash scripts/train_model.sh $fold